Meet the Therapist: Giovanni del Vecchio

 How does psychoanalytic psychotherapy help?

-In all cases the distress is contained within the therapeutic frame.
-The process of talking and listening has the impact over time of neutralising a trauma or of making a psychological wound more manageable.
 My patients speak retrospectively of being more free of anxiety and of a greater calm.
-They find more constructive ways of negotiating their needs and differences.
-They learn to process their trauma and grief, to enjoy their sexuality in a more healthy way and to nurture more meaningful and rewarding relationships.
+They find more constructive ways of negotiating their needs and conflicts.
+They learn to process their trauma or grief, to enjoy their sexuality in a more healthy way and to nurture more meaningful and rewarding relationships.

 What do you like about being a therapist?